 Residential construction is prohibited within the floodway portion of the floodplain.
 Commercial construction may be permitted within the floodway, however, a hydraulic analysis may be required which demonstrates that the proposal will not harmfully increase flood stages or shift flood flows onto adjacent property owners.

 If a Flood Insurance Study has been published for your community, the Flood Boundary and Floodway Map may be available on-line, the community may have a copy of the Flood Boundary and Floodway Map, or it may be available in your local library.

-If a floodway map has not been prepared, the District Floodplain Engineer may be able to provided some guidance into the location of the floodway.
-Because of workload, please allow 4 to 8 weeks for a determination.
+If a floodway map has not been prepared, the District Floodplain Engineer may be able to provide some guidance into the location of the floodway.

 What is a "harmful" interference?

 The term harmful interference or harmful increase is used to determine if a project can be permitted under Part 31.
 Under the Part 31 rules harmful interference means causing an increased stage or change in direction of flow of a river or stream that causes or is likely to cause damage to property, a threat to life, a threat of personal injury or the pollution, impairment, or destruction of water or other natural resources.
 If the proposed project does not cause a harmful interference, the project may be permitted under Part 31.

 A harmful increase in flood stage can vary from site to site.
 It is possible in an urban setting, which currently experiences flooding problems, that any increase in flood stage will be harmful.
 Under this setting, it would have to be demonstrated that the project would not cause any increase in flood stage, for a range of discharges up to and including the 100-year flow.